 SO HOW MUCH IS IT GOING TO COST?

 Just like any other campus organization, sororities offer many great opportunities but need funding in order to function.
 As a member, you will make payments to local and national dues, which may cover social events, house maintenance and usage fees, chapter programming, educational workshops, philanthropy participation, and sisterhood events.
 Each chapter has different costs and thus the payments vary from chapter to chapter.
-See the "Financial Breakdown" to the right of this page for more information.
+See the "Finances" tab under "Recruitment" or click the button to your right for more information.

 Payment plans and scholarships are sometimes available for students who wish to join but are limited by financial constraints.
 The quarter that you are a new member is generally the most expensive due to new member fees, initiation fees, and official products and insignia.
 After this initial quarter of membership, the cost will decrease.